pineipol/InSided/readme.md

 Please, pay attention to project structure because I think is one of project biggest points.

 My framework implements a FrontController class that plays the router role.
-Also it inject request results into a main layout.
+It also injects request results into a main layout.

 Like Symfony, I put the index.php file one level into root dir to avoid direct access to php resources.

-My project has two boostrap files, one for the execution environment and other one for the testing part.
+My project has two bootstrap files, one for the execution environment and other one for the testing part.

-I decided to use MySQL as database forthe execution stack and SQLite "In memory" to accelerate test execution.
+I decided to use MySQL as database for the execution stack and SQLite "In memory" to accelerate test execution.
 For the automatic tests I'm also using DoctrineFixtureBundle to load fixtures.

 ## Testing

-Becuse of the quite big quantity of code developed I decided try to focus on generate a nice sample of testing suite more then get high coverage percent.
+Because of the quite big quantity of code developed I decided try to focus on generate a nice sample of testing suite more then get high coverage percent.

 I coded tests for the class PostManager and I develop a Mock for FileManager